Kitura/Swift-JWT/README.md

 ![Apache 2](https://img.shields.io/badge/license-Apache2-blue.svg?style=flat)

 ## Summary
 An implementation of [JSON Web Token](https://tools.ietf.org/html/rfc7519) using Swift.
+JWTs offer a lightweight and compact format for transmitting information between parties, and the information can be verified and trusted due to JWTs being digitally signed.

 For more information on JSON Web Tokens, their use cases and how they work, we recommend visiting [jwt.io](https://jwt.io/introduction/).

-For their IETF specification, see [RFC 7519](https://tools.ietf.org/html/rfc7519).
+**Reminder:** JWTs do **not** encrypt data, so never send anything sensitive or confidential in a JWT.

 ## Table of Contents
 * [Prerequisites](#prerequisites)